Neetidarji/TaskMaster/README.md

 This project aims to recreate the core functionality of Atlassian's Jira, focusing on delivering an open-source alternative that maintains essential project management features while improving user experience and deployment flexibility.
 The clone implements key features such as issue tracking, sprint management, and agile board visualization, using modern web technologies and cloud-native architecture.
 By developing this clone, we address the need for a lightweight, customizable project management solution that can be self-hosted and modified according to specific organizational requirements.
 The implementation leverages React for the frontend, Next.js using Bun for the backend, and MongoDB for data persistence, creating a scalable and maintainable solution.
 This project not only serves as a learning exercise in full-stack development but also provides valuable insights into the complexities of building enterprise-grade project management software.

-Problem Overview
+Problem Overview:

-Sector Introduction
+Sector Introduction:

 Project management software has become indispensable in modern software development, with the market size exceeding $5 billion globally.
 Jira, as the market leader, has set the standard for issue tracking and agile project management tools.
 However, its enterprise focus and pricing model have created opportunities for alternatives that better serve smaller teams and individual developers.

 The project management tool sector spans various verticals, including:

 Software Development

 IT Operations